 Angelique works as both a designer and decorator for TONO Group.
 In close collaboration with our team of architects and builders, she designs interior spaces and adds the finishing touches through TONO Group’s own artwork, furniture, and décor procurement company, Interiors by DECO.

 Have questions about an interiors project?
 Want to learn more about DECO?
-Reach out to chat with Angelique!
+Contact us today!